WilliamC07/MazeRunner/README.md

 Fixed calculating intersection between two line segments and intersection between a ray and line segment
 5/20/19:
 Half completed ray casting drawing triangles for field of vision.
 A small bug of not drawing some triangles Merged and connect Eric's work to mine
+5/21/19
+Floating point rounding error bug found (only took 3 days)
+Class time to figure out a better way to represent the maze in memory to increase efficiency

 #Eric
 5/17/19